Elitezen/discord-trivia/README.md

 ﻿![Banner](Images/banner.svg)

 # Discord Trivia
-### **⚠️ This project is still a WIP**
+### **⚠️ This project is under construction ⚠️**
-Easily integrate trivia games into your Discord.js client with only a few of code!
+Discord Trivia is a TypeScript library which builds on top of [Easy Trivia](https://github.com/Elitezen/easy-trivia) and [Discord.JS](https://github.com/discordjs/discord.js/) to easily integrate trivia matches via your Discord client.

 Testing Phase